Fila Brazillia: History

-Their song "Here Comes Pissy Willy" from the Power Clown album featured as the theme to the James Whale Show on Talk Radio in the late 1990s.
+Their song "Here Comes Pissy Willy" from the Power Clown album featured as the theme to the James Whale Show on Talk Radio UK in the late 1990s.

 After releasing their Retrospective album in 2006, Cobby and McSherry quietly ended their longtime partnership.
 Currently, McSherry is a lecturer in Sound and Music Production at the University of Lincoln.

 Cobby went on in late 2006 to form Steel Tiger Records with Sim Lister.
 Over the course of 2007, the label saw various digital releases by J*S*T*A*R*S (Cobby and Lister), Peacecorps (Cobby and guitarist Rich Arthurs) and by The Cutler (Cobby and ex-head of Pork Recordings David "Porky" Brennand).

 The first formal album by The Cutler on Steel Tiger Records was released on 7 July 2008, and the most recent "Everything Is Touching Everything Else" (Steel Tiger Records ST016, 10 June 2013) – with vocals by Isobel Helen, Archie Heselwood, Andrew Taylor and Little Glitches – distributed by Kudos Records Ltd.

 In 2013 Steve Cobby provided the soundtrack for the Hull 'UK City of Culture 2017' bid film - 'This City Belongs to Everyone', produced by Nova Studios - on 20 November 2013 Kingston upon Hull, East Riding of Yorkshire, was announced as the winning City, and so as UK City of Culture 2017.

 After a 16 year hiatus, on 6 March 2020, the band returned with the release of the MMXX EP.

+In 2023, they appear to have released the Subtle Body album/EP, with two original tracks and two unreleased versions.